 Current DevOps monitoring stacks typically do not need to worry about months-old events still being relevant later on, but in contrast this happens frequently with ML models.
 For many industries, ground truth labels might not be available until days, weeks, or even months after the model’s predictions are made.
 Performance and accuracy calculations require combining the ground truth labels with the model outputs and aggregating them across many events to get a complete picture of the model’s performance.

 Fiddler ties model monitoring to other pillars of ML observability, e.g. explainability and model fairness.
 The unified approach offers a comprehensive toolkit for ML engineers and Data Scientists to embed into their ML workflows, and provides a single pane of glass across model validation and model monitoring use cases.
 Building this visibility would require highly interactive visualizations, which are beyond the reach of tools like Grafana and Kibana.

 Enterprise products are incomplete without solid integrations with the other components in the ecosystem.
 Fiddler today integrates with several different tools for different purposes.

 - ML serving systems - AWS Sagemaker, Databricks, Spell, Seldon

 - Data Warehouses - Snowflake, Bigquery, Redshift, SingleStore

 - Workflow engines/Pipelining tools - Airflow, Flyte, etc

 - Notification services - Email, Pagerduty, Slack

 Fiddler offers a comprehensive suite of machine learning model monitoring capabilities that typically requires an assembly of several OSS solutions.
 Fiddler not only saves time to start model monitoring but also provides a safer and faster way for an organization to scale their ML models in production while keeping visibility.
-To learn more, request a demo.
+Contact us to learn more.